Ready to dive into some side hustle statistics?

 One of the best ways to figure out how to better serve your customers or your audience is to, well, ask them.

-My goals were to get some insights into:
+My goals are to get some insights into:

 - where readers and listeners are at in your side hustle journey